Retroplaya135/quantumine_mining_script/README.md

 ```
 Increases the per-request timeout to 60 seconds.

-Internal Architecture Explanation
+---> Internal Architecture Explanation

-Quantumine Scraper is composed of multiple classes and methods that cooperate.
+Q* uantumine Scraper is composed of multiple classes and methods that cooperate.
 A simplified pseudo-code representation follows.

 ```
 main():